rozbb/draft-waict-transparency/waict-apis.md

 This endpoint is similar in function to the [issuers](https://github.com/C2SP/C2SP/blob/main/static-ct-api.md#issuers) endpoint used in Static CT.
 Sites are not expected to change their asset hosts frequently, but must be free to do so as-needed.

-### Get Tree Events
+### Get Batched Tree Events

-* Endpoint: `/tree-events/<N>`
+* Endpoint: `/tree-event-batch/<N>`
 * Method: GET
-* Returns: An `application/octet-stream` containing `TreeEvents`.
-The contained events have epoch in the range `[N, N+1000)`, and appear in ascending order of epoch.
-The contained checkpoint indices, if any, are in the range `(N, N+1000]`.
+* Returns: An `application/octet-stream` containing the `N`-th (0-indexed) chronological `TreeEventBatch`.

 `<N>` is formatted as above.

-Once an event or checkpoint index has been included in a response for `/tree-events/<N>`, it MUST be included in all future responses for the same endpoint, and the event MUST occur in the same position.
-As a corrolary, once a response has reached 1000 events, its `events` field is immutable.
-To help with long-term caching, we say that the first response for `/tree-events/<N>` that contains 1000 events is the response that the endpoint MUST serve forever.
-This means that checkpoint indices in the specified range MUST NOT change after the 1000th event has been served.
+As the transparency service's event sequence grows, the service will periodically select a tail (starting at the first unpublished event), and package it into a batch.
+Before publishing the batch, the transparency service MAY arbitrarily transform it, so long as it does not affect the resulting tree.
+More precisely, for a given sequence of batches `batch_0, ..., batch_k`, and a new batch `b`, the transparency service MAY publish any batch `b'` so long as the following trees are equal:
+1. The tree resulting from processing `batch_0, ..., batch_k, b`, in order
+1. The tree resulting from processing `batch_0, ..., batch_k, b'`, in order

+Endpoints under `/tree-event-batch` are immutable.
+That is, once a 2xx response code has been returned for a particular `N`, all future response bodies at that endpoint MUST be the same as the first's.

-Since this endpoint produces large responses, a transparency service MAY require additional GET parameters or headers for authorization purposes.
-Similarly, to help a witness avoid downloading data they already have, a transparency service SHOULD serve an [ETag header](https://www.rfc-editor.org/rfc/rfc7232#section-2.3) in responses at these endpoints, and respect `If-None-Match` headers in requests by responding with 304 on an ETag match.
+Since this endpoint can produce large responses, a transparency service MAY require additional GET parameters or headers for authorization purposes.

-The definition of `TreeEvents` is below:
+The definition of `TreeEventBatch` is below:
 ```
 struct {
   uint16 num_events;
-  uint16 checkpointed_idxs<0..31>,
   TreeEvent events<1..2^24-1>;
-} TreeEvents;
+} TreeEventBatch;
 ```
+In any returned `TreeEventBatch`, the `num_events` field MUST be set to the number of events included in the batch.

 ### Upload cosignature

 * Endpoint: `/upload-cosignature/<N>`
 * Method: POST
-* Body: An `application/octet-stream` containing signature(s) on the tree corresponding to checkpoint index `<N>`
+* Body: An `application/octet-stream` containing signature(s) on the tree resulting from processing all batches in the range `[0, N)`, in order.

+(TODO: make sure there's a notion of the root of the empty tree, so witnesses can sign that)

 The body MUST be a sequence of one or more Signed Note signature lines, each starting with the `—` character (U+2014) and ending with a newline character (U+000A).
 The signature type must be `0x04` (timestamped ed25519).
 The signed note text is
 ```